-CORES may also choose to meet part of its remaining financing needs for the year 2013 by selling additional excess reserves.
-A drop in petroleum product consumption due to the economic crisis in Spain has left CORES' holding reserves above the legally established limits.
-Based on current prices, CORES estimates it could receive up to €520 million from the sale of these reserves, for which there is a liquid market.
+A drop in petroleum product consumption due to the recession in Spain has left CORES' holding reserves above the legally established limits.
+Based on current prices, CORES estimates it could receive up to €802 million from the sale of these excess reserves, for which there is a liquid market (see table 3).
 CORES can choose how much of the excess to sell and would be legally obliged to use any proceeds from sales to reduce its indebtedness.

-At current market prices and consumption levels, the sale of CORES' excess reserves would more than cover its July 2013 repayment.
+At current market prices and consumption levels, the sale of CORES' excess reserves would more than cover its combined long-term debt maturities for the following three years, or more than four times its 2014 maturities.

 However, the margin of maneuver of CORES in this regard might be reduced by two factors (or a combination of both):

-- A decrease in oil prices, which would reduce the valuation of its excess reserves; and - An increase in oil consumption, which would increase the required physical units to be kept as reserves, and therefore reduce CORES' excess reserves available to be sold.
+- A decrease in petroleum product prices, which would reduce the valuation of its excess reserves; and - An increase in Spanish petroleum product consumption, which would increase the required physical units to be kept as reserves, and therefore reduce CORES' excess reserves available to be sold.

-Based on our calculations, we estimate that the value of CORES' reserves is relatively robust with regards to oil prices.
-We consider that excess reserves would be sufficient to cover debt service in July up to a maximum decrease in oil prices of 32.7%.
+Based on our calculations, we estimate that the value of CORES' reserves is relatively robust with regard to oil prices.
+We consider that excess reserves would be sufficient to cover debt maturities in 2014 up to a maximum decrease in oil prices of 80%, which we consider extremely unlikely.

-However, the reserve sale option would be eroded by increases in consumption.
-According to our estimates, excess reserve sales would be sufficient to meet July 2013 debt service if consumption increased by a maximum of 5.2%.
-Excess reserves would disappear completely with an increase in consumption of about 12%
+However, the reserve sale option could also be eroded by increases in consumption, which would narrow the excess reserves.
+According to our estimates, excess reserve sales would be sufficient to meet 2014 debt maturities if consumption increased by a maximum of 17% (assuming constant petroleum product prices).
+Excess reserves would disappear completely with an increase in consumption of about 22%.
+Current economic conditions in Spain also make this scenario very unlikely, in our opinion.